Image

 • Contest field location must be submitted to YCO 7 days prior to harvest.
 YCO and contestant will establish and designate the boundaries of the contest field prior to harvest.

-• All YCO’s and the contestant will sign the Harvest Report and attest and certify the following: harvested area, percent moisture to nearest tenth percent (00.0%), yield in pounds, and final yield (adjusted to 13% moisture on a per acre basis) with 4 decimal points (0.0000).
-Final report must be emailed to dennisr@bellsouth.net OR postmarked by November 1, 2024 and mailed to MSPB C/O Dennis Reginelli 3103 Bethel Road Starkville, MS 39759.
+• All YCO’s and the contestant will sign the Harvest Report and attest and certify the following: harvested area, percent moisture to nearest tenth percent (00.0%), yield in pounds and final yield (adjusted to 13% moisture on a per acre basis) with 4 decimal points (0.0000).
+Yield Certification Forms must be submitted by the YCO within 14 days of harvest.
+Forms must be emailed to dennisr@bellsouth.net or postmarked by November 1, 2025 and mailed to MSPB C/O Dennis Reginelli 3103 Bethel Road Starkville, MS 39759.

 • No yield information will be released to the media unless verified by MSPB.